JJLongoria/aura-helper-package-generator/README.md

 ---

 ## [**createAfterDeployDestructive(metadataOrPath, outputFolder, options)**](#createafterdeploydestructivemetadataorpath-outputfolder-options)
 Method to create an after deploy destructive file with the selected Metadata JSON file or Metadata JSON Object.
-See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata File.
+See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata Format

 ### **Parameters:**
   - **metadataOrPath**: Metadata JSON file or Metadata JSON object to create the destructive file.